tradle/bootstrap-example/README.md

     Running on port 8081
     ```

-1. start a Bitkeeper instance:
+1. start a Bitkeeper instance (in a separate console):
     ```
     ./keeper.sh
     Bitkeeper is ready, starting server...